SFG20

 These risks - and more - can be avoided with planned maintenance, as you'll be able to implement a compliant, regular, reliable and effective maintenance regime.
 Meaning you'll be aware of safety or efficiency concerns more quickly and have the ability to act right away and prevent hazards.

-3) Reduce costs & energy consumption:
+3) Reduce costs & energy consumption

 Planned maintenance and its benefits can save businesses money.
 As you will always be aware of when maintenance will occur and needs to happen, you'll never use systems and equipment to the point of failure.
 Meaning you'll also avoid the significant expense it leads to, and organisations who invest in planned maintenance experience less breakdowns and fewer disruptions to their business.
 Of course, this saves money on large-scale repairs and maximises profits through minimal downtime.